 Chump’s Comedy: How did Margate get so funny so fast?

-From an idea shared on a train home to sell-out shows featuring the likes of Ed Gamble and Phil Wang, Andy Malt speaks to two-thirds of Margate’s Chump’s Comedy team about how it all came together so successfully, so quickly
+From an idea shared on a train home to sell-out shows featuring the likes of Ed Gamble and Phil Wang, Andy Malt speaks to Margate’s Chump’s Comedy about how it all came together so successfully, so quickly

 Chump’s Comedy: How did Margate get so funny so fast?